Revised and updated

 They also create boredom and distraction for students who need visual or movement, for example, and are fed a steady diet of linguistic or logical.

-Brain research has largely confirmed and expanded on the notion of these "learning intelligences."
-We are "wonderfully made."
+Brain/Memory research has largely confirmed and expanded on the notion of these "learning intelligences," proving that we are "wonderfully made."